tomko-neuron/CA1_plasticity/README.md

 # CA1 pyramidal cell model

 In simulations is used a reduced-morphology model for CA1 pyramidal cells.
 The model was optimized and tested using [HippoUnit](https://github.com/KaliLab/hippounit).
-The model is assiociated with a
+The model is associated with a
 paper: [A new reduced-morphology model for CA1 pyramidal cells and its validation and comparison with other models using HippoUnit](https://www.nature.com/articles/s41598-021-87002-7) and [GitHub repository](https://github.com/tomko-neuron/HippoUnit).